polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 This tutorial demonstrates how you can connect to any Substrate-based blockchain using a light client.
 To illustrate this, you'll learn how to connect your application to the [Statemint parachain](https://wiki.polkadot.network/docs/learn-statemint).
-Statemint is a common good parachain that is connected to Polkadot and has a publicly-accessible chain specification file.
+Statemint is a system parachain that is connected to Polkadot and has a publicly-accessible chain specification file.

 ## Before you begin